-15. Have the vehicle chassis completely serviced and lubricated.
-Be sure radiator antifreeze

-- protection level is sufficient for the lowest anticipated temperatures. - 16.
+- 15. Have the vehicle chassis completely serviced and lubricated.
+Be sure radiator antifreeze protection level is sufficient for the lowest anticipated temperatures. - 16.
 Wash and wax the coach. - 17.
 Inspect all seams and seal around doors, windows, vents, and any other joints.
 Replace or repair any that are damaged.
 Sealing materials and compounds can be purchased from your dealer.
+Badly

-Badly damaged weather seals may need to be replaced by your dealer. - 18.
+- damaged weather seals may need to be replaced by your dealer. - 18.
 Close all windows and roof vents.
 Protect all appliance vent openings from contamination by animals or insects (e.g. bird nests, wasp nests, etc.) - 19.
 Lubricate all door hinges and locks. - 20.
 Clean the interior of the coach.

 Dirt and stains are more easily removed when fresh. - 21.
 Remove all foods and items that may cause odors. - 22.
 Clean and defrost the refrigerator.
 Leave the door slightly ajar to allow any odors to dissipate.
 Place an open box of baking soda inside the refrigerator to help absorb odors. - 23.
 Turn the furnace thermostat switch on the bottom of the thermostat to OFF. - 24.
-Turn auxiliary battery (Aux Batt) switch off.
-If your coach does not have an Aux Batt switch, disconnect all chassis and auxiliary battery cables. - 25.
+Disconnect all chassis and auxiliary battery cables. - 25.
 Fully charge all batteries.
 Batteries must have at least 80% charge to survive freezing temperatures and long periods of non-use.